 Computer science programs give a student in-depth knowledge of computational processes and programming.
 Jobs that rely on CS tend to have people working behind the scenes coding programs and software, as opposed to IT jobs which are more public facing.

-Note: MTI College offers Information Technology degrees and certifications, but not Computer Science degrees.
+Note: Campus, formerly known as MTI College, offers Information Technology degrees and certifications, but not Computer Science degrees.

 Computer Science vs IT Skills and Traits